basbebe/pandoc.kak/README.md

 **pandoc.kak** provides the following commands:

 * `pandoc` – Converts the current document with the pandoc options given as arguments.
 If no arguments are given, a pdf file will be produced.
 * `pandoc-preview` – Creates a temporary pdf file next to the current buffer and opens it with zathura.
 Every time the document is saved, the preview is being updated.
-Takes pandoc options as aarguments.
+Takes pandoc options as arguments.
 * `pandoc-beautify` – Beautifies the current buffer using Pandoc.
 Assumes buffer is markdown text.

 pandoc uses `pandoc-options` to let you specify custom pandoc options for the current buffer (or globally).
 Those options will **always** be applied.